Skip to main content

 Configuration

-Especially during development you might want to delete your database, you can do this by simply removing the data directory:
+Especially during development you might want to delete your database, blobs and even your identity.
+You can do this by simply removing the data directory:

 Make sure that aquadoggo is not running anymore before you delete that folder.